Lady looking at phone

 • When did you last review or update your plan?

-• Do I need to discuss the strategy with a financial adviser?
+• Do you need to discuss the strategy with a financial advisor?

-As you have been a partner for a few years now, you will have a clearer idea of partner hierarchy and the constant challenges and responsibilities facing partners such as generating new work, looking after clients, engaging, developing and working with your team and achieving your own goals within the firm.
-It is now an important time to assess your place in the firm and your direction of travel by asking some of these questions.
+As you have been a partner for a few years now, you will have a clearer idea of partner hierarchy and the constant challenges and responsibilities facing partners such as:

 • Where do you want to go within the partner group?